 Navigate to ‘Place’ > ‘Embedded Board Array/Panelize’ which will present you with a blank rectangle and some crosshairs.
 This is simply our placeholder, before we place it, let’s specify the board we want to place.

 By pressing ‘Tab’ during the placement period, the program will pause to give us a prompt to specify some parameters for our placement.
-I’ve gone ahead and navigated to the proper PCB file location and have entered some dimensions that both I and my manufacturers will work well with:
+I’ve gone ahead and navigated to the proper Printed Circuit Boards file location and have entered some dimensions that both I and my manufacturing team will work well with:

 Embedded board array window.